slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On relationships

+*'Humans make connections.
+Sometimes these connections grow.
+Sometimes they stay the same.
+Sometimes they collapse.'*

 A great relationship is about finding the similarities and respect the differences.
 Trust and vulnerability are correlated.